Kathryn Lewek

-Kathryn Louise Blomshield Lewek (born 1983) is an American coloratura soprano singer.
+Kathryn Louise Blomshield Lewek (born August 2, 1983) is an American coloratura soprano singer.

 Early life and education

 Lewek began playing piano and singing at a very young age but only during high school realized that she could turn it into a career.
 She did her studies at the Eastman School of Music before coming to Diana Soviero who set her forth.
-In 2009, she became a fellow at the Music Academy of the West in Santa Barbara, California where she continued her coloratura soprano studies with Marilyn Horne.
+In 2009, she became a fellow at the Music Academy of the West in Montecito, California where she continued her coloratura soprano studies with Marilyn Horne.

 Career

 From 2011 to 2017 Lewek sang Handel's Messiah with the Oratorio Society of New York at Carnegie Hall.
 During those years, she also performed both Mozart's and Verdi's Requiems, as well as Mass in B minor and Christmas Oratorio by Johann Sebastian Bach.